lowskydev/-5-coding-chellange/README.md

 # Currency-Calculator
 This app was build using React.
-The app works fetch api data from frankfurter Exchange API.
+The app fetch api data from frankfurter Exchange API.